The UB School of Social Work is proud to announce the Online Part-Time Doctor of Social Work (DSW) in Social Welfare Program!

 As a part-time, fully online program, the DSW capitalizes on the latest digital technologies to innovate social work education and practice.
 Graduates are prepared to assume leadership in the implementation and dissemination of advanced social work practice and contribute to advancing equity and bringing a TI-HR perspective into practice.

 Based on coursework and knowledge gained within the program, students implement a Capstone Project in their agency with a target population.

-The following highlight the three fundamental aspects that make our online DSW program unique:
+Three fundamental aspects make our online DSW program unique:

-DSW students will be able to apply for financial aid via the FAFSA.
+DSW students can apply for financial aid via the FAFSA.